 The 10 Day North Cascades Training Course

 For those seeking to quickly gain skills and climbing experience, we offer an extraordinary challenge for the budding mountaineer: the Cascades-Rainier 10-Day Mountaineering Course, which combines our Cascades Six Day Course with a 4-day climb of Mount Rainier via the challenging and scenic Kautz route.
 This is a superb opportunity for those who want to put their new skills to an immediate test.
+To better prepare students for the demanding ice climbing on the Kautz Glacier, all six of the training days are spent on the North Side of Mount Baker.
+The technical climbing day is on the vertical ice on the Coleman Glacier instead of the rock cliffs of Mount Erie as in our standard 6-day course.
 We offer a guide ratio of 4:1 for days one through six, then 2:1 for the climax of the Kautz Route.
 Please Note: Alpine Ascents reserves the right to change location from the Kautz to another area in the Cascades when climbing conditions are not favorable.

 Distinguished among climbing schools, our six-day program has been the foundation of our education programs for over 20 years.
 During this course, one receives hands-on climbing and climber’s safety training in Washington’s glorious Cascade Range (as seen in the slideshow above).
 The Cascades is a huge mountain range with scores of peaks topping 8,000 feet, upwards of 400 glaciers, and countless permanent snowfields.
-All courses begin with one-day of comprehensive rock climbing instruction at beautiful Mt.
-Erie, overlooking the San Juan Islands, with a focus on transferable skills to glacier travel.
-The remainder of most courses is held on Mt.
-Baker, Mount Shuksan, or in Boston Basin, offering climbers the chance to learn on actual glaciers and make a summit attempt.
+The course will held on the North Side of Mt.
+Baker, offering climbers the chance to learn on actual glaciers, practice ice climbing, and make a summit attempt.

 After our first 6 days in the North Cascades, we drive south to Mount Rainier (conditions permitting) and begin the final phase of the course.